I want to buy my next apartment under an LLC to protect my privacy. What do I need to know?

 With a co-op, however, there are more potential problems to head off, and you'll want to find out about a particular building's policies before moving forward.

 For starters, says Wagner, there used to be a section of the Internal Revenue Code that required buyers of co-ops to be individuals, and not an entity like an LLC or a trust.
-Though the law was changed many years ago, you'll find that some older buildings never bothered to change the language of their offering plans, meaning that the rules still technically prohibit a purchase by an LLC.
+Though the law was changed many years ago, you'll find that some older buildings never bothered to change the language of their governing documents, meaning that the rules still technically prohibit a purchase by an LLC.

 Beyond that technicality, though, you're more likely to run into a board that's simply edgy about selling to an LLC buyer, and with good reason.